Please note, as we are no longer continuing to develop this tool, we intend to remove it from Labs by the end of March 2014.

 Over the weekend of 24 and 25 March, The National Archives held its first hack day.
 We opened up the archives to web developers and designers to encouraged them to gather and exchange ideas and make use of The National Archives’ data and documents.

-We want to work with developers who share our interest in history, government and culture, to devise and build systems using our records, as well as datasets from across the web.
-Non-developers are also welcome – anyone with ideas for interesting tools, visualisations or systems developers could build using our data.
+We worked with developers who share our interest in history, government and culture, to devise and build systems using our records, as well as datasets from across the web.
+Non-developers were also welcome – anyone with ideas for interesting tools, visualisations or systems developers could build using our data.

-On the day, we will have records experts from The National Archives on hand, together with colleagues from the British Museum, British Library and Wikimedia UK to talk about their data and to pitch ideas.
+On the day, we had records experts from The National Archives on hand, together with colleagues from the British Museum, British Library and Wikimedia UK to talk about their data and to pitch ideas.

 Follow the conversation on twitter: #hackon12

 We will be publishing a list of datasets that we will continue to add to in the weeks leading up to the event.